m-skiles/LADCO-SMOKE-MOVES-Input-QA-Tool/README.md

 chemical speciation and control factors on emissions.
 This process is commonly referred to as the SMOKE-MOVES methodology and is relied upon to produce compatible emissions input data for many U.S. EPA AQMs including CMAQ, CAMx, REMSAD, and AERMOD.

-Inputs for the MOVES model are comprised of 2GB of mySQL databases containing county-level information on the following:
+Inputs for the MOVES model are comprised of 2GB of MySQL databases containing county-level information on the following:

 •	Vehicle Miles Traveled (VMT) mix by vehicle type